salzman-lab/ReadZS/README.md

 1. Filter and quantify read enrichment from BAM files
 2. Calculate the ReadZS (read z-score) for single cells across genomic bins
 3. Downstream analyses
-    a.
-Aggregate the ReadZS along cell type annotations and identify windows with significant cell type-specific regulation
+    1. Aggregate the ReadZS along cell type annotations and identify windows with significant cell type-specific regulation
-    b.
-Plot read distributions for cell types in windows of interest
+    2. Plot read distributions for cell types in windows of interest
-    c.
-Perform GMM-based subclustering to identify peaks in read distributions
+    3. Perform GMM-based subclustering to identify peaks in read distributions
-    d.
-Annotate peaks with distances to annotated features
+    4. Annotate peaks with distances to annotated features